A Step-By-Step Guide on How to Become a Budtender

 It also helps to have some retail experience.
 Learn to work a cash register and credit card machine and learn to work with customers.

-Working as a receptionist at a dispensary is a great learning experience.
+Working as a receptionist at a marijuana dispensary is a great learning experience.
 It can further prepare you for your future promotion to budtender.

 Step 2.
 Predict Industry Trends

 New strains and cannabis products are always emerging, it’s your job to stay on top of them.
 You should be full of insider knowledge of new brands, strains, and marijuana products.